 Homemade Chili Recipe from Scratch

 This is what the chili looks like at this point.
-Now it’s time to bring it up to a low simmer, cover and simmer 1.5 hours.
+Now it’s time to bring it up to a low simmer, cover, and simmer for 1.5 hours.

 While simmering, if your chili needs more water add a little.
-The first hour of simmering the chili, I like to stir the chili every 10-15 minutes.
-The last half hour of cooking I’ll stir the chili every 8-10 minutes.
+During the first hour of simmering the chili, I like to stir the chili every 10-15 minutes.
+For the last half hour of cooking, I’ll stir the chili every 8-10 minutes.
 If you aren’t using a non-stick dutch oven, you may need to stir the pot more often.

-This is what the chili looks like after simmering 1.5 hours.
+This is what the chili looks like after simmering for 1.5 hours.

 - Shredded Cheese

 - Diced Green Onions

 - Sour Cream

 - 1 pound raw bacon - cut into small pieces

 - 1 red bell pepper - seeded and diced